microsoft/app-camp/docs/new-adventure/04-add-ai.md

 ## Exercise 3: Add Action message extensions to the Teams manifest

+OK now that we have an AI service to build on, let's create the message extensions.
+There will be two of them: one that generates a new message and is accessible

 ## Exercise 4: Add a message extension to generate a message

 ## Exercise 5: Add a message extension to reply to a message